SoboLAN/pokerenlighter-simulator/README.md

 Description
 -----------------

-Poker Enlighter is a freeware poker simulator.
+Poker Enlighter is an open-source poker equity calculator.
 It has multiple options for performing a variety of simulations.
 The program will calculate the percentage of winnings, losses and ties between hands or specific ranges.

 The main advantages of Poker Enlighter are:
 - It is written in Java, which means it can run on Windows, Mac and Linux machines without any problem.
 - It makes use of multi-core CPUs to increase the speed of the simulations.
-See the Manual for details.
 - It has support for more than just Texas Hold'em.
 Omaha and Omaha Hi/Lo are also supported.
+- It's open-source, which means you can see how it works and improve it yourself.

 Website
 -----------------